Ok first, for those of you that don't know what Kombucha is... I'm copying this directly from wikipedia:

 - LEMON GINGER: Lemon slices & chopped ginger

-- STRAWBERRY BASIL: Frozen strawberries chopped up & fresh basil
+- STRAWBERRY BASIL: Fresh or frozen strawberries chopped up & fresh basil

 - PEACH: 1/2 fresh peach chopped up (i had wanted to make Peach & Mint, but didn't have mint, so i recommend trying that!)